BSides-Aarhus/Planning/speakers/cfp.md

 * Call for Presentations opens: xx month year
 * Deadline for submission: xx month year
 * Notification of acceptance: xx month year
-* Deadline for final paper submission: xx month year
+* Deadline for final presentation submission: xx month year
 * Date of the Bsides Aarhus conference: 14th of June 2025

 All submissions and questions about submissions should be emailed to [info@bsidesaarhus.dk](mailto:info@bsidesaarhus.dk)